federicadomani/federicadomani.github.io/AutoClicker2-Record-Play/README.md

-> Updated May 23 2023.
-New version [v5.9.4.0](index.html#ChangeLog) has been released.
+> Updated Jun 12 2023.
+New version [v5.9.5.1](index.html#ChangeLog) has been released.
 AutoClicker2Ex has got "Load Sequence" and "Save Sequence" buttons.

 **{{page.description_rich}}**